glowsai/docsite/docs/docs/17-auto-deploy-usage.md

 ### random Mode

-From the instances started through Auto Deploy, randomly select one instance to forward the request and return the interface result.
+In the instances started through Auto Deploy, randomly select one instance to forward the request and return the interface result.

 ```bash
 curl -i \